 You must have an OFFICIAL transcript sent from your previous institution directly to Piedmont Tech’s Student Records Office.
 The transcript must come in a sealed envelope and may be brought in by a student.
 Your coursework will be evaluated based on your major at PTC, and you will be awarded transfer credit for courses applicable to that major.
 For a course to be transferable, it must be from an accredited college or university, have a grade of C or better, and be equivalent to a PTC course in content.

 A student may transfer in a maximum of 75 percent of credits toward an associate degree program at PTC.

-A student may repeat certain courses in Nursing and Health Science programs only once.
+A student may repeat certain courses in Health Care programs only once.
 Otherwise, the College allows a student to repeat a course for any reason more than once.
 All attempts and grades will show on the transcript, but only the highest grade will be used in calculating the cumulative GPA.
 Note that Financial Aid will only pay for so many attempts at a course, so be sure to check with the Financial Aid office before registering for a repeat class.

 The ultimate decision about the direction to take with your education and career is up to you, but a number of career-exploration resources are available as you try to make these decisions.
 The Career Planning and Counseling Center offers a number of Career Services.